 - Be able to rapidly reduce costs.
 Responding sooner rather than later can help you survive an external event.
 Don’t bury your head in the sand.

-To manage political risk (such as the sudden change of legislation, such as the introduction of capital gains tax), you can:
+To manage political risk (such as the sudden change of legislation for residential rental properties), you can:

 - Stay informed